OPT Packaging Engineer Jobs

 Focus on industries with high sponsorship history

-Consumer packaged goods companies, pharmaceutical manufacturers, and medical device firms sponsor OPT and H-1B workers regularly.
+Consumer packaged goods companies, pharmaceutical manufacturers, and medical device firms sponsor OPT and H-1B visa workers regularly.
 Research company size and hiring patterns before applying to prioritize employers likely to support future visa sponsorship.

 Highlight compliance and regulatory knowledge